stevenbliu/ETL/README.md

         - Durability: Guarantees that once a transaction has been committed, it will remain so, even in the event of a power failure, crash, or other types of system failure.

       - Enforce foreign key constraints, data integrity, and support for complex relational models
-    - Can be opimized by:
+    - Can be optimized by:
       - [x] Partitioning based on time-intervals (daily, monthly, yearly)
       - [x] Create indexes frequently queried fields (IDs, etc.)
         - [x] Created index for transaction_types